openmpf/openmpf-evaluation/README.md

   Each job run is a JSON object with the following three fields:
     - `jobName` : Specifies name of particular job run.
 All `jobNames` in this JSON file must be unique.
     - `dockerImage`: Specifies Docker image and registry tag.
 The same image can be reused across job run objects.
-    - `jobParameters`: A JSON object containing custom job parameters for the associated OpenMPF docker component.
+    - `jobProperties`: A JSON object containing custom job properties for the associated OpenMPF docker component.

 As mentioned, users can specify the same Docker image for multiple job runs.
 The component will initialize a Docker container for each unique image listed across the job JSON file and reuse them as needed.